NVIDIA-AI-IOT/jetson-copilot/README.md

 https://github.com/NVIDIA-AI-IOT/jetson-copilot/assets/25759564/6aed539c-08b3-448f-8cbc-3e20abfa782f

-You can use Jetson Copilot just to interact with a LLM withut enabling RAG feature.
+You can use Jetson Copilot just to interact with a LLM without enabling RAG feature.

 By default, Llama3 (8b) model is downloaded when running for the first time and use as the default LLM.